Non-Resident Senior Fellow, Brookings Institution

 Carl Gershman was appointed President of the National Endowment for Democracy by the Endowment’s Board of Directors and assumed his position on April 30, 1984.
 In that capacity, he has presided over the development of the Endowment’s grants program in Africa, Asia, the Middle East, Eastern Europe, the former Soviet Union and Latin America.
 Under his leadership, the NED created the quarterly Journal of Democracy in 1990 and launched the International Forum for Democratic Studies in 1994.
 Mr. Gershman is currently encouraging other democracies to establish their own foundations devoted to the promotion of democratic institutions in the world.
 Prior to assuming the position with the Endowment, Mr. Gershman was Senior Counselor to the United States Representative to the United Nations beginning in January 1981.
 In that capacity, he served as the U.S. Representative to the U.N.’s Third Committee, which deals with human rights issues, and also as Alternate Representative of the U.S. to the U.N.
 Security Council.
 While at the U.S. Mission to the U.N., Mr. Gershman also served as lead consultant to the National Bipartisan Commission on Central America, and helped draft the final report.
 Prior to his assignment at the United States Mission to the United Nations, Mr. Gershman was a Resident Scholar at Freedom House (1980–81) and Executive Director of Social Democrats, USA (1974–80).

-Stephen Kahng is a General Partner of 4C Ventures, an early stage high technology venture capital firm.
+Stephen Kahng is President of the Kahng Foundation.
+Formerly, he was a General Partner of 4C Ventures, an early stage high technology venture capital firm.
 Prior to this, he was a co-founder, chairman and CEO of Power Computing Corporation.
 Mr. Kahng has been a consultant for many major U.S. and international computer companies including Digital Equipment Corp, Compaq Corp and Motorola.
 Prior to this, he was a Senior Vice President of Chips and Technologies, a leading semiconductor supplier to the computer industry.
 During the 1980s, he was a consultant to major Korean electronics companies, including Samsung, LG and Daewoo Electronics.
 Mr. Kahng has received many awards, including a finalist of Ernst and Young Entrepreneur of the year, Lifetime achievement award by Mac User Magazine and Businessman of the year by the Korean American Chamber of Commerce.

 Coordinator, The Asia Foundation